caffeinated-pixels/javascript-calculator/README.md

 The reasons for this is two-fold:

-- eval() is a serious security risk because of its potential for code injection
+- eval() is a serious security risk because of its potential for malicious code injection
 - eval() can slow down your app because it invokes the JS interpreter

 If my understanding is correct, eval() is not really a security risk in this context because the input is strictly limited to digits and math operators and is not stored or shared anywhere.